MicrosoftDocs/power-automate-docs/articles/desktop-flows/work-queues-known-limitations.md

   - enduser
 ---

-# Known issues and limitations
+# Known issues and limitations for work queues (preview)

 [This article is prerelease documentation and is subject to change.]